AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 In the Edit dialog, you need to enter the following:

 - Enter the destination route in the "Destination" box.
-- In the "Gateway" box, you will need to enter the IP address of Eth2 interface of Aviatrix gateway that this firewall will be attached to.
+- In the "Gateway" box, you will need to enter the IP address of the Eth2 interface of the Aviatrix gateway that this firewall will be attached to.
-- Interface will be LAN port.
+- Interface will be the LAN port.
 - Configure an appropriate admin distance if you expect overlapping routes that need to be prioritized
 - Enter comments as necessary.